Leveraging the Video-level Semantic Consistency of Event for Audio-visual Event Localization: Methods

 The CERE consists of two consecutive CNN \cite{lecun1998gradient} blocks in the audio and visual branch each.
-As shown in Figure \ref{fig2}.b, here we only display the visual branch for simplicity.
-We first transpose the segment-level encoded visual feature $ v^{seg}\in \mathbb{R}^{T\times d_s} $ and each column of $ {v^{seg}}^T\in \mathbb{R}^{d_S\times T} $ denotes one segment.
-CERE takes the transposed visual feature as input, then the features can be subsequently operated in the time dimension instead of the feature dimension.
-After the CERE module, we get a video-level representation of the visual-event (dominated by the salient features) that can abstract the visual semantics of the entire video.
-Specifically, for one CNN block, we perform convolution at $ {v^{seg}}^T ({a^{seg}}^T) $ in the time dimension with 1D convolutional network, followed by maximum pooling to capture salient features of the event.
-After two CNN blocks, the output $ v^{event}(a^{event}) $ carries discriminative semantic information of the video-level visual(audio) event.
-Moreover, to obtain the cross-modal synchronized event representation, we use two identical CEREs to extract the video-level audio-event representation and visual-event representation, respectively.
+As shown in Figure \ref{fig2}.b, here, we only display the visual branch for simplicity.
+We first transpose the segment-level encoded visual feature $ \boldsymbol{V}^{seg}\in \mathbb{R}^{T\times d_s} $, and each column $ {{\boldsymbol{v}^{seg}}^\top}\in \mathbb{R}^{d_s\times 1} $ denotes one segment.
+CERE takes the transposed visual feature as input, and then the features can be subsequently operated in the time dimension instead of the feature dimension.
+Manipulating in the temporal dimension allows for a larger receptive field in time when extracting event representations, leading to a better understanding of video-level events.
+After the CERE module, we obtain a video-level representation of the visual event (dominated by the salient features) that can abstract the visual semantics of the entire video.
+Specifically, for one CNN block, we perform convolution at $ {\boldsymbol{V}^{seg}}^\top ({\boldsymbol{A}^{seg}}^\top) $ in the time dimension with the 1D convolutional network, followed by maximum pooling to capture salient features of the event.
+After two CNN blocks, we obtain the video-level visual (audio) event $ \boldsymbol{E}^{v}(\boldsymbol{E}^{a}) $ that carries discriminative semantic information.
+In particular, to obtain the cross-modal synchronized event representation, we use two identical CEREs to extract the video-level audio event representation and visual event representation.
 In this way, the modality with more representative video-level semantics can directly influence the representation learning of another modality, and the convolution in the temporal dimension ensures the synchronization of audio and visual events.
-The shared CERE module allows synchronously mapping the input audio and visual features to a unified feature space to ensure effective fusion of features from different modalities.
-After CERE, we obtain the video-level audio event representation $ a^{event}\in \mathbb{R}^{d_e\times 2} $, and the video-level visual event representation $ v^{event}\in \mathbb{R}^{d_e\times 2} $, computed by:
+The shared CERE module allows the synchronous mapping of the input audio and visual features to a unified feature space to ensure effective fusion of features from different modalities.
+After CERE, we obtain the video-level audio event representation $ \boldsymbol{E}^{a}\in \mathbb{R}^{d_e\times 2} $ and the video-level visual event representation $ \boldsymbol{E}^{v}\in \mathbb{R}^{d_e\times 2} $, computed by: